Safran3k/Physical_Simulations-Thesis/README.md

 # :uk:

-This repository contains the program for my thesis entitled: Physical simulations
+This repository contains the program for my thesis entitled: Modelling and simulation of the three-body problem

 The application is written in the WPF framework and investigates 3-body gravitational interactions using numerical solution methods.